git-game/git-game-v2/README.md

 #Level 4

 Looks like you know your stuff!
 I see you were able to find who contributed the most to the snowden branch!
-On this level you will be tested on your ability to see the closest tag from this current commit.
+On this level you will need to use a command that finds the most recent tag that is reachable from this current commit.
-You can do this by running another helpful git [command](http://git-scm.com/docs/git-describe) Once you find the name of the tag, checkout to it and view the README for further instructions on how to advance.
+Once you find the name of the tag, checkout to it in so you may advance.

+To find the name of the tag, you will need the help of this [command](http://git-scm.com/docs/git-describe)

-``READ THIS``: word-0-676767 <--- if this is your output you should only use ''word''
+``IMPORTANT HINT``: word-0-676767 <--- if this is your output you should only use ''word''